-ILLINOIS HIGH SCHOOL ASSOCIATION 2715 McGraw Drive • Bloomington, IL 61704 www.ihsa.org • Phone: 309-663-6377 • Fax: 309-663-7479 •
+ILLINOIS HIGH SCHOOL ASSOCIATION 2715 McGraw Drive • Bloomington, IL 61704

+• www.ihsa.org • Phone: 309-663-6377 • Fax: 309-663-7479 •

-This manual includes pertinent information related to this year's state baseball tournament series.
-Please read the Terms and Conditions, which can be found on our website, to understand those changes.
+This manual includes pertinent information related to this year's state softball series.
+Please read the Terms and Conditions.

-School Manuals: The school manual will be posted online each year.
-This year, no hard copies will be sent to participating schools.
-Schools will use the Boys Baseball website to access general information and the IHSA Schools Center to manage the state series.
+School Manuals: The school manual will be posted online in the Schools Center and on the IHSA website.
+Schools will use the Girls Softball website to access general information and the IHSA Schools Center to manage the state series.